FarisZR/knocker-cli/README.md

 - `KNOCKER_IP_CHECK_URL`: Optional URL of the external IP checker service.
 - `KNOCKER_TTL`: Optional time to live in seconds for the knock request (0 for server default).

+When running as the packaged systemd user service, these variables can be placed in `~/.config/knocker/env` using the standard `KEY=value` format.

+Setting a non-zero `ttl` automatically shortens the knock interval so that a knock is issued when roughly 90% of the TTL has elapsed (leaving a 10% buffer before expiry) while never exceeding the configured interval.

 ## Usage

 ### Run as a foreground process